Yukino2002/Interacti/README.md

 - [ ] A screen recording feature could be added to allow users to record their entire screen or a specific window while recording a video.
 - [ ] Integration with Learning Management Systems (LMS): The application could be integrated with popular LMS platforms to streamline the classroom experience for both teachers and students.
-- [ ] Video editing: A built-in video editor could be added to allow users to edit and enhance their recorded videos.
 - [ ] Cloud storage: A cloud storage feature could be added to allow users to store their recorded videos securely and access them from anywhere.

 See the [open issues](https://github.com/Yukino2002/Interacti/issues) for a full list of proposed features (and known issues).